Approach – Theories

 Michael’s Philosophy is unique because of his 50/50 Theory

-The best horsemanship is a 50/50 partnership and this is what we should strive for every second we are working around our horses.
-In a partnership each party does his or her bit for the benefit of the whole.
+The best horsemanship Ive seen is a 50/50 partnership and this is what we must strive for in every moment we work with our horses.
+In a partnership each party does his or her bit for the benefit of the whole and the balance in the relationship is the responsibility of each party.
 You help each other out whenever necessary because you recognize the value of each other’s input.

-In a genuine partnership, each party gives 100%, and there is no resentment or exploitation between the two players.
-It is a relationship founded on respect and responsibility and each party must work to make the adjustments necessary to keep the partnership in balance.
+In a genuine partnership, each party commits to this balance, and there is no resentment or exploitation between the two parties.
+It is a relationship founded on respect and responsibility and each party must work to make the adjustments necessary to keep the partnership in balance at all times.
 As long as both parties are happy with the deal they get overall, the partnership will be productive and develop.

 Horses have evolved to live in groups, and find it impossible to survive outside on their own.
-They are very sociable animals and put a large amount of emphasis on creating effective interactions with other members of their group and they know the position of others.
-Anything that upsets the balance is addressed instantly by all members.
+They are very sociable animals and put a large amount of emphasis on creating effective interactions with other members of their group.
+They know and respect the position of others and know that he who upsets the balance jeopardises the stability and must be addressed instantly by all members.

-The big advantage of this is that horses therefore understand the concept of co-operation perfectly before we even begin work with them.
-It isn’t something they need to learn from us, rather something we need to understand and learn for ourselves.
-We have to learn how to live and work with horses the way other horses would.
+For us the big advantage of this is that horses understand the concept of co-operation perfectly before we even begin work with them.
+It isn’t something they need to learn from us, but rather something we need to understand and learn from them.
+We have to learn how to live and work with horses the way they live with each other.
+Those of us that master this concept become exceptional horse-people.

-The 50/50 is the ideal situation but in reality it is very rarely realized between horse and human.
-This is because of the differences between us.
-However if we want to be true horsemen and women we should continue to strive for the ideal and get as close as possible to it.
-Imagine if the relationship was in balance all the time with both giving as much as they could.
-The partnership would be the best it could be.
+The 50/50 is the ideal situation but in reality it is very rarely realized between horse and human and this maybe because of the differences between us.
+However if we want to be true horsemen and women we should continue to strive for this ideal and get as close as possible to it as we can in our lifetime.

 The Middle Ground Theory

-‘All horses have an area of tolerance in which you can work with certain amount of inconsistency without causing any problems to either of you.
-Provided you work within this area of tolerance (or middle ground), you can be too hard sometimes and the horse won’t resent you.
-On the other hand, you may be too soft on the horse, and he won’t exploit you.
-In other words, the relationship can go slightly out of balance without doing permanent damage.
+‘All horses have an area of tolerance in which you can work with a certain amount of inconsistency and get away with it without causing problems to you or to him.
+Provided you work within this area of tolerance (or ‘middle ground’ as i like to call it), you can be too hard sometimes and the horse won’t resent you and too soft at other times and the horse won’t exploit you.
+In other words, the relationship can go slightly out of balance without you doing any permanent damage.